A lot of the savory food we love comes with plenty of salt to really enhance the flavor, to say nothing of how well salt also helps to preserve food.

 Salt is really tasty for dogs though, and this is where some complications can sometimes come in.

-As with anything delicious, your dog can become far too fond of salt and try to get at it, to say nothing of how your dog might start begging more often than you’re used to for savoury snacks you’re enjoying that have a strong salt component.
+As with anything delicious, your dog can become far too fond of salt and try to get at it, to say nothing of how your dog might start begging more often than you’re used to for savory snacks you’re enjoying that have a strong salt component.

-However, salt really needs to be enjoyed in moderation to have any positive effects on your dog’s health, so it’s best to stick to the foods your dog eats naturally to make up their salt levels naturally – it’s very unlikely you ought to supplement the saline levels in your dog unless specifically instructed to by your vet.
+However, salt needs to be enjoyed in moderation to have any positive effects on your dog’s health, so it’s best to stick to the foods your dog eats naturally to make up their salt levels – it’s very unlikely you ought to supplement the saline levels in your dog unless specifically instructed to by your vet.

 After all, the side effects of too much salt in dogs can be pretty nasty.

 There is very little reason to try and add salt to your dog’s diet, either as a supplement or as part of some cheeky snacks or treats that belong more on your dinner plate than your pet’s.

 Salt is very easily something dogs can try to get more and more of, being a lip-smacking and satisfying taste that canines often enjoy.